Nuwaubian Nation: Cosmogony and mythology

 York promoted his own myth regarding the origins of the black man.

 In his earlier writings, York claimed that the name of Adam – the first man in various Abrahamic mythologies – derived from the Hebrew Ah-Dam, meaning 'black mud', which he took as evidence that Adam was a black man.
 Subsequently, from 1992 York changed his claims and began insisting that Adam came not from black mud but from brown dust.
 By the 1990s, York was maintaining that "Adama" was the first man created by the Eloheem, 49,000 years ago.
 He maintained that both Adam and Eve were formed at the junction of the Blue and White Niles in Sudan.
 They then went to the Garden of Eden, which was located at Mecca, but after being cast out of the Garden they returned to Sudan, which thus constitutes the cradle of humanity.

 York's teachings maintain that the descendants of Cain waged an ancient war on Salaam, a technologically advanced society that existed on land now beneath the Red Sea.
 Salaam was centred at a capital city named Mu and ruled by Khidr/Melchisedek.
 Once Cain's descendants destroyed Mu, the Red Sea rose and submerged Salaam, cutting off Africa from the Arabian peninsula.
-York stated that this break between the two continents was alluded to in Elijah Muhammad's NOI story regarding how the moon broke from the Earth; York insisted that Elijah Muhammad's tale was allegorical, with the moon symbolising Asia and the Earth symbolising Africa.
+York stated that this break between the two continents was alluded to in Elijah Muhammad's NOI story regarding how the moon broke from the Earth; York insisted that Elijah Muhammad's tale was allegorical, with the moon symbolizing Asia and the Earth symbolizing Africa.